 This post contains affiliate links.
 I receive a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

-At first glance, I was happy to see so many great layering pieces for the winter.
+At first glance, I was happy to see that my Stitch Fix box contained so many great layering pieces for the winter.
 From the leopard print to the rich eggplant colored jacket, I knew I was in for a treat!

 The first item I reached for was a black Jamie Button Down Cotton Shirt from Market and Spruce ($54).
 I have been pinning lots of great styles with collars and sweaters to my style board on Pinterest.
 In my pins, I have been begging for a few shirts that have a collar.
 Layla must have read all of my pleas because this black shirt is just my style.
 It’s basic and casual and can easily be dressed up or down with the right shoes and accessories.